RaphaelBossek/dev-atlassian-jira-proman/README.md

 # Let's Start Coding

-I'm developing on a Mac with [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) and [Atlassian JIRA SDK](https://developer.atlassian.com/docs/developer-tools/working-with-the-sdk) and [PostgreSQL](http://postgresapp.com/) as database backend.
+I'm developing on a Mac with [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/), [Atlassian JIRA SDK](https://developer.atlassian.com/docs/developer-tools/working-with-the-sdk) and [PostgreSQL](http://postgresapp.com/) as database backend.

 Here are the SDK commands you'll use immediately:

-* atlas-run   -- installs this plugin into the product and starts it on localhost
+* `atlas-run`   -- installs this plugin into the product and starts it on localhost
-* atlas-debug -- same as atlas-run, but allows a debugger to attach at port 5005
+* `atlas-debug` -- same as atlas-run, but allows a debugger to attach at port 5005
-* atlas-cli   -- after atlas-run or atlas-debug, opens a Maven command line window:
+* `atlas-cli`   -- after atlas-run or atlas-debug, opens a Maven command line window:
-                 - 'pi' reinstalls the plugin into the running product instance
+    * `pi` reinstalls the plugin into the running product instance
-* atlas-help  -- prints description for all commands in the SDK
+* `atlas-help`  -- prints description for all commands in the SDK

 Full documentation is always available at: